Select Page

 Long Life Eyebrow (Shou Mei)

 Shou Mei comes from the latest harvests and consists of the lower quality leaves.
-That’s why it is classified as the fourth-grade white tea and is more affordable than other varieties.
+That’s why it is classified as fourth-grade white tea and is more affordable than other varieties.
 It has a slightly dark brown-golden color with a stronger taste.

 Related Reads:

-Best Black tea Types: Chinese vs Indian Black Tea
+Best Black Tea Types: Chinese vs Indian Black Tea

 Best Time to Drink Green Tea for Health & Wellness